gorepo-cli/gorepo-cli/README.md

 ### Description

-Prints the version of the CLI
+Print the version of the CLI

 ### Usage